goodform/valkey-json/docs/index.md

 "[true,{\"answer\":42}]"
 ```

 The handy [`JSON.DEL`](/commands#jsondel) command deletes anything you tell it to.
-Arrays can be manipulated with a dedicated subset of ReJSON commands:
+Arrays can be manipulated with a dedicated subset of ValkeyJSON commands:

 ```
 127.0.0.1:6379> JSON.SET arr . []